-If you want to attend university or trade school in New Zealand, you will likely need a Study Visa.
+If you want to study and attend university or trade school in New Zealand, you will likely need a Study Visa.
 If you are already in New Zealand on a Visitor’s Visa, you will need to obtain a Study Permit.

 The number of Study Visas granted each year is up to the schools and institutions that admit international students.
 Each school admits international students according to its own requirements.
 Once you are accepted to a school or institution, you must then apply for a Study Visa.